VSG Altglienicke: Controversy

 VSG found itself embroiled in controversy after second-team players were alleged to have made anti-Semitic remarks and fans chanted and displayed similarly offensive slogans during a Kreisliga-B Berlin match against TuS Makkabi Berlin in October 2006.
-The match was ordered replayed after Makkabi left the field in protest in the 78th minute and Altglienicke directed to play its next two matches before empty stands.
+The match was ordered replayed after Makkabi left the field in protest in the 78th minute and Altglienicke was directed to play its next two matches before empty stands.
 Team managers and players were also required to attend anti-racism seminars or face a ban from playing in any Berlin league.